YuYu Hakusho (2023 TV series): Casting

 On casting, Morii said they looked for actors who could capture what was great about the characters in the original manga and in their script, "It doesn't necessarily mean that they need to look exactly like the characters.
 Instead, we tried to look for people who could portray and capture the essence of the characters."
 In July 2022, Netflix announced the series would star Takumi Kitamura as Yusuke Urameshi, Shuhei Uesugi as Kazuma Kuwabara, Jun Shison as Kurama, and Kanata Hongō as Hiei.
 Kitamura said he studied and took aspects from both the manga and its anime adaptation, such as the way Yusuke walks and how much of a stride he has.
 He remarked how a delinquent character like Yusuke could come off as outdated, so he had to put some "modern twists" on the character.
 Kitamura also noted how there is an age difference from the original, as Yusuke is aged-up from a junior high school student to a high school senior.
-Uesugi said he was asked to gain 14 or 15 kg for the role of Kuwabara.
+Uesugi said he was asked to gain 14 kg or 15 kg for the role of Kuwabara.